l7mp/stunner/doc/SECURITY.md

         - namespace: media-plane
 ```

-To avoid potential misuse, STUNner disables open access to the cluster (the user can explicitly
+To avoid potential misuse, STUNner disables open wildcard access to the cluster.
+Note that in the
-open an open `stunnerd` cluster in the standalone mode though but this is discouraged for
+standalone mode the user can still explicitly create an open `stunnerd` cluster, but this is
-security).
+discouraged for security).

 For hardened deployments, it is possible add a second level of isolation between STUNner and the
 rest of the Kubernetes cluster using the Kubernetes NetworkPolicy facility.
 Creating a